 Natural Medicines Comprehensive Database rates effectiveness based on scientific evidence according to the following scale: Effective, Likely Effective, Possibly Effective, Possibly Ineffective, Likely Ineffective, and Insufficient Evidence to Rate (detailed description of each of the ratings).

-liver damage.
+Hound's tongue is UNSAFE and poisonous.
+There's a lot of concern about using hound's tongue as medicine, because it contains chemicals called hepatotoxic pyrrolizidine alkaloids (PAs), which may block blood flow in the veins and cause liver damage.
 Hepatotoxic PAs might also cause cancer and birth defects.
-Hound's tongue preparations that are not certified and labeled "hepatotoxic PA-free" are considered UNSAFE.
+Hound's tongue preparations that are not certified and labeled “hepatotoxic PA-free” are considered UNSAFE.

 It's also UNSAFE to apply hound's tongue to broken skin.
 The dangerous chemicals in hound's tongue can be absorbed quickly through broken skin and can lead to dangerous body-wide toxicity.
 Steer clear of skin products that aren't certified and labeled “hepatotoxic PA-free.”
 There isn't enough information to know if it's safe to apply certified hepatotoxic PA-free hound's tongue to unbroken skin.
 It's best to avoid use.